cloudboy-jh/churn2.0/README.md

 2. Prompt you to select an AI model (first run only)
 3. Show you what it's about to analyze
 4. Stream results in real-time
-5. Let you review and accept/reject suggestions
+5. Let you review and accept/reject findings
 6. Export patches and reports

 **First-time users:** Start with `churn start` for an interactive experience.
 The tool will guide you through model selection and configuration.